Stuwert/playthistonight/src/posts/modern-art-a-game-of-art-and-commerce.md

 title: "Modern Art: A Game of Art and Commerce"
 author: Stuart Urback
 date: 2021-01-31T19:01:13.810Z
-summary: Modern Art by Reiner Knizia and published by CMON Games is the best auction game around.
+excerpt: Modern Art by Reiner Knizia and published by CMON Games is the best auction game around.
 platforms:
   - Tabletop